All Collections

 Where can I see the full list of checks you run?

-If you have access to the portal, you can see exactly what we test your for.
+If you have access to the portal, you can see exactly what we test you for.
 Just head to the dashboard and click Checks available (middle at the top).
+You will also be able to see the number of checks we have added to your checks repertoire in the last 90 days:

-Here you can see all the checks your targets will be evaluated against; with the option to filter by CVSS Rating, Check Type (internal, external, application), or search by CVE or Check Name:
+Here you can see all the checks your targets will be evaluated against; with the option to filter by CVSS Rating, Check Type (internal, external, application), or search by CVE or Check Name.
+You can also see the scan priority setting applicable for each check as an icon next to the check name:

-Clicking on any check will take you through to the Check's Detail page, where you can find information such as date of publication; scanning engine; CVSS rating; check type (internal, external, authenticated) and CVE.
+Clicking on any check will take you through to the Check's Detail page, where you can see what targets were scanned for this vulnerability, when and whether they passed or not.

 FAQs